syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.removeAll(); // It will remove all the nodes in TreeView.
+treeObj.removeAll(); // It removes all the nodes in TreeView.
 </script>{% endhighlight %}